sones/sones/Installer/doc/ReadMe.txt

 --Note: For further details about the G(raph) Q(uery) L(anguage) please read the 'GraphQL cheat sheet', which can be found on our web site.

+-- Note: The sones Webshell is proved to be compatible with the following web browsers:

+	- Firefox 3.x
+	- Internet Explorer 9
+	- Opera 11.x
+	- Safari 4.x/5.x

 First steps
 ===========